ritchielrez/dotfiles/README.md

 ## What to do with dotfiles

 There are a hundred ways to manage your dotfiles.
-Personally, I use the **git, github and gnu stow** for managing my dotfiles.
+Personally, I use the **Git, Github and GNU Stow** for managing my dotfiles.

 Articles discussing dotfiles management are listed below: